Join over 260,000 others and

 Almere becomes sixth Dutch city to sign Plant Based Treaty, targeting 60% plant-based diet by 2030Â

 Almere has signed the Plant Based Treaty, committing to raise the share of plant-based proteins in the city’s diet to 60% by 2030.
 The city joins Amsterdam, Nijmegen, Groningen, Arnhem and Haarlem, making it the sixth Dutch municipality to endorse the international call to shift to a plant based food system.
-Globally, 68 cities have now endorsed, including Los Angeles, Edinburgh and, most recently, Strasbourg, Capital of the European Union.

 Why do we need a Plant Based Treaty?